RACHAMADUGUSIVASANKAR/ScriptMood-prediction/README.md

-# 🎬 ScriptMood – Emotion Prediction App
+# 🎬 ScriptEmotion – Emotion Prediction App

 - A Flask web application that predicts the genre of a movie based on its description or script snippet.
 - It uses Machine Learning (Naive Bayes + CountVectorizer) trained on a Kaggle dataset of 22,000+ movie reviews.